parkermax93/league-frontend/README.md

 # league-frontend

-this project uses javascript to create a league of legends character card for each champion that was imported to the database.
+This project uses javascript to create a league of legends character card for each champion that was imported to the database.